 Development Alternative 1 Development Alternative 2 Development Alternative 3 No-go Alternative 1 No-go Alternative 2 the impact can be reversed: Indirect impact: Pollution of the Dwars River downstream, and of groundwater.
 Cumulative impact prior to mitigation: Medium Medium Medium Medium n/a Significance rating of impact prior to mitigation Medium Medium Low Low n/a Degree to which the impact can be avoided: Medium to high Medium to high High Medium to high n/a Degree to which the impact can be managed: High High High High n/a Degree to which the impact can be mitigated: Medium Medium High Medium n/a Proposed Place conveyance, storage and treatment components of waste water infrastructure outside of ecological buffers, and as far as possible from sensitive areas.
 Place a berm around the components to avoid contamination of surface flows from leaks or overflows.
 All facilities must be regularly checked for leaks and overflow.
-Treated waste water should preferably be n/a n/a n/a mitigation: recycled back into the toilet system, thus creating essentially a closed system.
-Treated waste water can also be used for irrigation of landscaped areas, but should be directed towards road verges, rather than the margins of the stream or the wetlands.
-Residual impacts: There may be some residual impact on quality of water in the aquatic environment.
+Treated waste water should preferably be n/a n/a n/a mitigation: recycled back into the creating essentially a cl waste water can also b landscaped areas, but s toilet system, thus losed system.
+Treated e used for irrigation of should be directed ather than the margins Residual impacts: There may be some residual impact on quality of water in the aquatic environment.
 Although Duty of Care applies to the No-go alternatives, it is unlikely that mitigation measures will be implemented.
 Residual impacts are likely. n/a Cumulative impact post mitigation: Low to medium Low Low Medium n/a Significance rating of impact after mitigation Low to medium Low Negligible / Low Low n/a